Skip to content

 • GitHub stars for shinyorg/extensions

-• NuGet package Shiny.Extensions.WebHosting
+• NuGet downloads for Shiny.Extensions.WebHosting

 • Modular IWebModule interface — combines service registration and middleware configuration in one class